7 Mistakes to Avoid on Your Next Tech Job Interview

 Plus, if you’re acting like this now, who can guarantee the recruiter you’re not going to do the same, in a few months, about the company you’re now applying for?

-7. Not making any questions
+7. Not asking any questions

-Lots of candidates I interview simply give out answers, but don’t make any questions.
-And there are so many things you can ask about: how will it be my day to day if I get this job?
+“Lots of candidates I interview simply give out answers, but don’t ask any questions.
+And there are so many things you can ask about: how will my day to day be if I get this job?
 Who will my teammates be?
 What’s their role?
-What’s the most important skill valued by this position?” – Rita Santos, Ambassador of KWAN.
+What’s the most important skill valued by this position?” – Rita Santos, KWAN.

-What other questions can you make? ????
+What other questions can you ask?

 How about asking recruiters how did they come to KWAN?
 And what’s their favourite part about working here?